btakita/business/packages/web/src/routes/holochain/_content/20190505-email-amanda.md

 The intention of our offering was as follows.
 I (Brian) would be offering development & documentation services.
 I was to be the subject of the position that we have been discussing.
-For this project, Tracy was to assist me in client communication, attending meetings,
+For this project, **Tracy was to assist me** in client communication, attending meetings,
 	design & systems ideas/feedback, writing, Neuro-Linguistic Programming, etc.
 She has been immensely helpful for several projects & it's highly beneficial to continue investing in
 	this collaboration.

-A negotiation on rates took place, resulting in a price point well below industry average for a
+A negotiation on rates took place, resulting in a **price point well below industry average** for a
 	full stack developer who can create a scalable system of components, practices, documentation, cloud-based interactive development environment, & starter apps using the Holochain application stack.
 Tracy is to be an addition to our offering, rather than the focus.

-For my ecosystem of software, I face some similar challenges to Holochain, re: how to communicate a framework of tools,
+I face some similar challenges to Holochain.
+How to communicate a framework of tools, both of abstract forms & tangible software,
-	both of abstract forms & tangible software, to the public of various technical context & telos.
+	to the public of various technical context & telos.
 I have been developing software practices based on a
 	<a target="_blank" href="https://github.com/btakita/philosophy">Meta Philosophy</a> centered around: